Because your child’s feet are continually developing, finding the proper size shoes for them might be tricky. So how fast do toddler feet grow?

 We all know that toddlers grow very quickly, and shoe sizes vary widely, making it difficult to select a foot size during this time because many children seem to need a new pair of shoes every few months.

-Children’s feet develop an average of 1 mm per month between the ages of 3 and 6, according to study.
+Children’s feet develop an average of 1 mm per month between the ages of 3 and 6, according to a study.
 Only 2.5 percent of children develop faster than 1 mm per month, according to the study.

 Parents have been paying close attention to this topic.
 As a result, we’ve assembled some basic information in this post to assist parents in quickly determining the proper shoe size for their children.